RetroStack/2332_2364-ROM_Adapter/README.md

 #### Bank Switching

-The adapter allows to bank-switch various ROMs.
-Depending on the size of ROM used, only some pins may be configurable.
+The adapter allows for bank-switching of various ROMs.
+Depending on the size of the ROM used, only certain pins may be configurable.
 For example, a 27256 ROM has 15 address pins.
-The adapter exposes 13 pins to the bottom pins and therefore has 2 additional pins which can be configured for bank-switching.
+The adapter exposes 13 of these pins to the bottom pins, leaving 2 additional pins available for bank-switching.

 **NOTE**: Keep in mind that the bits are active-low.
-That means if you want to set a `1` on a specific address, you leave it unbridged.
-If you want a `0`, then bridge it.
-See below for more details why it was designed that way.
+This means that if you want to set a `1` on a specific address, you leave it unbridged.
+If you want a `0`, you should bridge it.
+See below for more details on why it was designed this way.

 **NOTE**: The board exposes the bits from right to left.
-If you prefer left to right (e.g. for DIP switches to match labels), then flip the address bits in the ROM or use the provided "f" versions of these.
+If you prefer left to right (e.g., for DIP switches to match labels), you can flip the address bits in the ROM or use the provided "f" versions in the systems ROM repository.

 Here are some examples of available bank-switching configurations: